evernext10/Hand-Gesture-Recognition-Machine-Learning/README.md

 <p align="justify">

  1. With this method for the recognition of Colombian sign language can be tried with new signs extending the dataset, also is open research because it can be tested with new methods of preprocessing, extraction of characteristics, classification being able to get to raise even more the percentages of prediction.
- 2. According to the methods used for the extraction of characteristics, based on table 2, the characteristics of the gradient-oriented histograms (HOG) are the ones that obtained the highest percentage.
+ 2. According to the methods used for the extraction of characteristics, based on table of results, the characteristics of the gradient-oriented histograms (HOG) are the ones that obtained the highest percentage.
  3. When performing the main component analysis process, it is concluded that this process will reduce the percentage of the model's performance measure slightly.
  4. The geometric characteristics did not give a good result because the images contain similar characteristics such as the area or contour, this results in the model being able to predict the signs in a bad way.